fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project4.md

 * If you apply the techniques from spyware to project3, you will receive extra 2 points.
 It will be tested by displaying the keystrokes when people press them.
 If the running program2.exe is showing the keystroke after people press it, one by each press, it means successful.

+* If you develop additional techniques from other types of malware, you will receive extra 2 points each.

 * Only source codes and a explanable file are required to submit.
 To test your project, first, I will compile your program1.c and get program1.exe. second, I will compile your program3.c and obtain the program3.exe.
 Third, I will compile your program2.c and get program2.exe.
 Fourth, I will use program3.exe to encrypt program1.exe and attach it to program2.exe by running the command project4.exe program1.exe program2.exe, which outputs a program named retrofiting.exe.
 Finally, I will run it and get the output "hello program2" first and then "hello program1".
 ### Example output